Towards standard imsets for maximal ancestral graphs: Discussion

+The main result of \citet{andrews22} is an algorithm that computes an imset that is guaranteed to define the model induced by an ADMG $\G$, but its complexity is exponential in the number of vertices even restricting the maximum head size.
+In comparison, our imset $u_\G^r$ in Algorithm \ref{alg:algo3} can be constructed in polynomial time if the maximum head size is bounded.
+In addition, the imset that \citeauthor{andrews22} gives has much higher degree than $u_\G^r$ for most graphs.

+A focus of both works is on consistent scoring and searching for an optimal model, and they are the first to introduce $\BIC_{\MF}$, the inner product between empirical entropy and the standard imset from the 0-1 characteristic imset, to approximate the actual BIC.
+They conduct a brute force search for Gaussian MAG models with five variables by scoring all MECs and selecting the best one.
+The result is better than FCI \citep{spirtes2000causation} and GFCI \citep{ogarrio2016hybrid}, and comparable to scoring by the true BIC \citep{drton2009computing}.

+Since, as we have seen, for any MAG with at most five vertices, $u_{\G}$ is perfectly Markovian w.r.t.~the graph, this application of $\BIC_{\MF}$ is valid.
+(Note that \citet{andrews22} finesses this by assuming the model is a graphoid, and that therefore the imset for the bidirected 5-cycle is also perfectly Markovian.)
+They also express this slightly differently by saying the imset is valid if every set in the parametrizing set has cardinality at most five (see their Theorem 3.1).

+For general MAGs, our algorithmic advantage in constructing $u_\G^r$ comes from the refined power DAGs, which consider only one parent of each head and marginalize one vertex at each time.
+The approach of \citeauthor{andrews22} is to take intersections between all subsets of every Markov blanket which gives the exponential complexity.
+As well as looking all graphs up to a certain size, we present theoretical proofs that for simple MAGs and a class of bidirected graphs, the standard imset $u_{\G}$ is valid.

-In addition, \citet{andrews:phd} assumes positivity on the distributions.
-We emphasize that we make no such assumption, and use only properties that hold for all distributions.
-Additional graphoids potentially change the simplest representation (standard imsets) of independence models.
-For example, if one assumes positivity of the distribution, then we have already seen that the simplest imset representation for the 5-cycles has degree 5.
-We have verified that using compositional graphoids is sufficient for 52 of the 55 graphs with six vertices such that $\I_{u_\G} \neq \I_\G$, to define the model.
-However, there are three other graphs, shown in Figure \ref{fig:ds_graphs} that require additional axioms.
-Specifically, these graphs will define the model if we can assume \emph{ordered downward stability} (see Section \ref{sec:graphoids}).
+Some extra assumptions are made by \citeauthor{andrews:phd} in his Theorem 3.1.
+In particular he makes an assumption that one can use the \emph{intersection axiom} (see Section \ref{sec:graphoids}), which does not generally hold for conditional independence.
+This means that our `standard' imsets work for every MAG with size less than or equal to five.
+We emphasize that we make no such assumption, and use only properties that hold for all distributions, i.e.~the semi-graphoid axioms.
+Stronger rules can change the simplest representation (standard imset) of an independence models.
+For example, if one assumes positivity of the distribution, then we have already seen that the simplest imset representation for the 5-cycles has degree five, whereas the minimum degree needed without this condition is six.
+We have verified that using compositional graphoids is sufficient for 51 of the 54 graphs with five or six vertices such that $\I_{u_\G} \neq \I_\G$, to define the model.
+However, there are three other graphs that require additional axioms.
+Specifically, the `standard' imsets for these graphs will define the model if we can assume \emph{ordered downward stability} (see Section \ref{sec:graphoids}).
 For further details, see Example \ref{exp: downward stability example} in Appendix \ref{sec:graphoids}.